DragonSenses/Algorithms/LeetCode/30-substring-with-concatenation-of-all-words/problem.md

 }
 ```

+perf(#30): Dynamic adjustment in sliding window

+Optimized sliding window to reduce redundant computations for overlapping substrings.
+This approach ensures each character in `s` is processed only once, improving efficiency.

+No longer exceeds time limit.

 #### Explanation

 1. **Initialization**: Check for edge cases where the input string or words array might be empty and initialize essential variables (`wordLength`, `k`, `wordCount`).